solo-io/solo-docs/supergloo/docs/mesh/tutorials-3-prometheus-metrics.md

 Open your browser to http://localhost:9080/productpage.
 Refresh the page a few times - this will cause the product page to send requests to the reviews and ratings services.

-Now let's check back in Prometheus and refresh our graph:
+Now let's check back in Prometheus and try the query `istio_requests_total{destination_app="reviews"}` (note that it might take up to 30 seconds before new metrics are scraped by Prometheus):

 ![Prometheus Updated Query](../../img/prometheus-updated-query.png "Prometheus Updated Query")

+We can see that the number of requests sent to the reviews service (triggered by us refreshing the page) correlates to the rise in the graph.

 Great!
 We've just seen how SuperGloo makes it easier to connect an existing Prometheus installation to a managed Mesh with a minimal amount of work.